 The University's Office of Environmental Health and Safety recommends the complete evacuation of most buildings in an alarm situation.
 Departmental evacuation plans provide detailed information about the evacuation procedures for individual buildings.
-If necessary, transportation of persons shall be coordinated with appropriate University Police and Parking/Transportation Department personnel for the purpose of evacuation and relocation of persons threatened by or displaced by the incident.
+If necessary, transportation of persons shall be coordinated with appropriate University Police and Parking/ Transportation Department personnel for the purpose of evacuation and relocation of persons threatened by or displaced by the incident.
 Responding emergency personnel will identify a temporary shelter or facility such as John Paul Jones Arena, Memorial Gym or another facility as needed.
-The CIMP designates key functions and critical roles and assigns them based on situational factors.
+Building evacuation locations are located at uvaemergency.virginia.edu/building- evacuation-locations.